wihi-labs/WHIP/README.md

 ## Index of proposals

-The following listing of WHIPs illustrates the current form of the WiHi system and the history of how this was achieved.
+The following listing of WHIPs constitute the current WiHi system and the history of how this was achieved.

 <!-- prettier-ignore -->
 | ID | Title | Status |